SwissSec/.github/profile/README.md

+Welcome to SwissSec!

+We do software verification made in Switzerland

-Welcome to Digital Trust Center of the University of Applied Sciences and Arts, Northwestern Switzerland.
+By University of Basel and University of Applied Sciences, Northwestern Switzerland.

-We are leading in Cybersecurity, Blockchain, Privacy and Digital Trust.